MMesbahU/Weggis/Files/angsd.md

 **WORKFLOW**:

-... > MAPPED DATA > FILTERING > SNP CALLING
+... -> MAPPED DATA -> FILTERING -> SNP CALLING

-In this section, we will go through some examples on how to assign variable sites from BAM files, once the data has been filtered.
+To illutstrate how to build a command line in ANGSD, we will go through some examples on how to assign variable sites from BAM files, once the data has been filtered.

-### Estimating allele frequencies and calling SNPs

 One of the first quantities of interest is the identification of which sites are variable, or polymorphic, in our sample.
 This search can be firstly translated in the estimation of the allele frequency for each site.